hansrochat/extinction-rebellion-nl/CONTRIBUTING.md

 ### How tasks are prioritised

-Tasks are prioritised in terms of how much they contribute to our 3 main website
+Tasks are prioritised in terms of how much they contribute to our main website
 goals:

 1. Persuade people about:
    - the gravity and urgency of the climate and ecological crisis.
    - the need of XR and its tactics to get governments to address this crisis.
    - the importance of them joining XR in order to help address this crisis
-2. Make it very easy for new people to get actively involved in XR.
-‘Actively involved’ means that they either attend XR events, participate in actions, volunteer within the movement or donate.
+2. Make it very easy for new people to become involved and stay involved in XR.
+   ‘being involved’ means that they regularly either attend XR events, participate in actions, volunteer within the movement or donate.
 3. Keep rebels engaged within the movement through content such as press releases, blogs, rebel radio...
+4. Provide training resources to active rebels: clear and accessible information about our digital platforms and how to use them, guides to organise actions, grow their local group, create art, and more.

 ## Change the website content